everythingfunctional/veggies/doc/front-matter.md

 The listings below are not exhaustive.
 To see the full listings use the links at the top of the page.
-Also, if you know what you're looking for, there is a search bar in the top left.
+Also, if you know what you're looking for, there is a search bar in the top right.

 [README]: https://gitlab.com/everythingfunctional/vegetables/-/blob/main/README.md
 [Tutorial]: ./page/Tutorial.html